vincenth19/covidtracker-backend/README.md

 Hi everyone, this is API project that I made to gather COVID-19 data from Indonesian government.
 I made this because there is a CORS error when using the government's API.
 Therefore, I need to have this backend to solve my issue.

+Please star this project if you find it useful or interesting!

 I copied and modified [Reynadi531's API Project](https://github.com/Reynadi531/api-covid19-indonesia-v2)

 APIs are deployed to [Heroku](https://covidtracker-vincenth19-be.herokuapp.com/api) and [Vercel](https://covidtracker-backend.vercel.app/api/)